Snownee/Lychee/docs/docs/README.md

 ## Contact

-Having trouble create recipe, or got an idea for Lychee?
+Having trouble creating recipe, or got an idea for Lychee?
 You can [join our Discord](http://discord.snownee.com/), or [create a new issue in Lychee's GitHub repository](https://github.com/Snownee/Lychee/issues).